 |Up to 100 users at a time can view, edit the document online, or offer suggestions and leave comments.|

 As you can see, Google Docs allows more flexibility and collaboration opportunities than Microsoft Word software.
-However, you should always pay attention to your internet connection and speed and do your best to secure your Google account and prevent any unfortunate situations like hacking.
+However, you should always pay attention to your internet connection speed and do your best to secure your Google account and prevent any unfortunate situations like hacking.

 Now, let’s learn more about some useful Google Docs hacks and features that will speed up your work and let you collaborate with other users.

-Converting any document to Google Docs format
+Convert any document to Google Docs format

-Google Docs allows you to upload any Microsoft Word or Adobe PDF file and convert it into the editable Google Docs document.
+Google Docs allows you to upload any Microsoft Word or Adobe PDF file and convert it into an editable Google Docs document.
 For that, go to your Google Drive, click New > File upload, and choose the document on your computer.
 Then, in Google Drive, open the document you’ve uploaded and select Open with > Google Docs.
 Now you can start working with that file the way you would work with any other Google Docs document.

 Google Docs hacks for working with images